Meet Steve Martin, Legacy Trail's 'rocket scientist'

-Think of it as a US Census for the Legacy Trail in Sarasota County.
+VENICE - Think of it as a U.S. Census for the Legacy Trail in Sarasota County.

-Volunteers are tracking how many of us use the county-run biking/jogging corridor soon connected to North Port.
+Volunteers are tracking how many people use the county-run biking/jogging corridor - soon to be connected to North Port.

 To do this, they have set up three motion- and heat-sensing devices along the trail to count bicyclists, runners and walkers using the 12.5-mile former railroad line.
 Last year the count was about 290,000.